 - Moderate intake of fish

 - Modified intake of meat and poultry

-We will administer prescribed medications that enhance quality of life, but primarily rely on positive programming including validation, positive redirection and enhanced daily function as opposed to medication for treating symptoms of cognitive decline.
+We will administer prescribed medications that enhance the quality of life but primarily rely on positive programming including validation, positive redirection and enhanced daily function as opposed to medication for treating symptoms of cognitive decline.